AntoninLoubiere/WebDiakoluo/syncServer/protocols/protocol-1.0.md

 # Diakôluô Synchronise Protocol - Version 1.0 WIP
 It is the definition of the protocol that is used to synchronise test in multiple browser and to share it to multiple users.

-# Requirements
-## Server
-The server must allows CORS of the Diakôluô origin (antoninloubiere.github.io), or if the app is hosted by the same server, it will be optional.

-## Valid username
-All username that can be use in an URL could be used, so username should not contain « / ».
-And the « edit » username is reserved and must not be used.

 # Definitions

 ## i18n string